Dreambound

 3. Legal requirements: In New Mexico, construction managers may need to obtain a contractor's license if they are involved in projects that exceed a certain dollar value.
 The specific requirements for obtaining a contractor's license can be found on the New Mexico Regulation and Licensing Department's website.

-Finding Construction Manager Classes in New Mexico
+Exploring a Career in Construction Manager Outside New Mexico

 How do I get my Construction Manager certification?